This event is sponsored by

 This event will be in English and Spanish.
 Translation will be available.

-Registration: Free admission for AS Members at Contributing Level, COA Corporate Members, AS and COA Board, CIAC, President's Circle, YPA members.
+Registration: Free admission for AS Members starting at $250 - Contributing Level, COA Corporate Members, AS and COA Board, CIAC, President's Circle, YPA members.
 Admission is $15 for nonmembers, all other AS members.
 Prior registration is required.

 - Diana Salazar, Attorney General of Ecuador